Welcome to the ACEP Internship Programme

 ACEP accepts two kinds of interns: those applying to ACEP through our partners, and those who apply directly.

 There are four (4) Units within ACEP to which an intern may apply: Policy, Programmes, Monitoring, Evaluation and Communication, and Finance and Administration.
-Interns may find themselves involved in a wide range of activities including research and analysis, project management, advocacy, amongst others.
+Interns may find themselves involved in a wide range of activities including research and analysis, project management, advocacy, among others.
 Once selected, an intern shall formally sign an internship agreement with ACEP.

 To be considered for internship at ACEP, the applicant: